Really-Simple-Plugins/complianz-gdpr/readme.txt

 Configure your Cookie Notice, Cookie Consent and Cookie Policy with our Wizard and Cookie Scan.
 Supports GDPR, DSGVO, LGPD, POPIA, APA, CCPA and PIPEDA.

 == Description ==
-Complianz is a GDPR/CCPA Cookie Consent plugin that supports GDPR, DSGVO, LGPD, POPIA, APA, CCPA and PIPED  with a conditional Cookie Notice and customized Cookie Policy based on the results of the built-in Cookie Scan.
+Complianz is a GDPR/CCPA Cookie Consent plugin that supports GDPR, DSGVO, LGPD, POPIA, APA, CCPA and PIPEDA with a conditional Cookie Notice and customized Cookie Policy based on the results of the built-in Cookie Scan.

 == Features ==
 * Configure a Cookie Notice for your specific region: European Union, United Kingdom, United States, Australia, South Africa or Canada.
 Or use one Cookie Notice worldwide.